Eigenbahn/focus-or-launch/README.md

  - attempt focus on a window for program, on current desktop, if any
  - launch the program as a fallback

+This correspond to a use-case for which we don't want more than 1 instance of a program window / virtual desktop.

 I ended up with this small script that does the trick.

 It can act as a nice complement to [xbindkeys](https://www.nongnu.org/xbindkeys/) & [wmutils](https://github.com/wmutils) (albeit less minimal) for multi-desktop setups.